cherylkw/EventGenius-AI/readme.md

 7. **Localization**:
    - Enable support for multi-language queries and responses to cater to a diverse global audience.

+8. **Data Source Diversification**:
+   - Expand beyond Ticketmaster by integrating APIs from other ticketing and event platforms (e.g., Eventbrite, Bandsintown, or Songkick) to provide more comprehensive coverage of artists and music events globally.
+   - Implement intelligent aggregation and deduplication to combine data from multiple sources seamlessly, ensuring the highest quality and consistency of event information.

 ---

 ## 6. Choosing the Right LLM